Access the Airflow web interface

 2. In the Airflow webserver column, follow the Airflow link for your environment.

-You can access the Airflow web interface from any web browser.
-To get the URL for the web interface, enter the following gcloud command:
+You can access the Airflow UI from any web browser.
+To get the URL for the Airflow UI, run the following command in Google Cloud CLI:

 gcloud composer environments describe ENVIRONMENT_NAME \